The Ducktators: Plot

 A pair of farm ducks eagerly await the hatching of their duckling from a uniquely black-colored egg.
-To their surprise, a white duckling with a toothbrush moustache emerges, named Adolf Hitler, who immediately shouts "Sieg Heil!" and gives the Nazi salute.
-Throughout his adulthood, Hitler gives aggressive speeches to the other ducks and geese, with his only ally being a large Neapolitan-accented goose named Benito Mussolini.
+To their surprise, a white duckling with a toothbrush moustache emerges, named Adolf Hitler (a caricature of the first Dictator), who immediately shouts "Sieg Heil!" and gives the Nazi salute.
+Throughout his adulthood, Hitler gives aggressive speeches in Denglisch to the other ducks and geese, with his only ally being a large Neapolitan-accented goose named Benito Mussolini (a caricature of the second Dictator).

 As Hitler's stormtroopers surround the farm, a Dove of Peace watches from above, weeping at the impending violence.
 A peace conference is attempted, but Hitler disrupts it by shredding the peace treaty and inciting a brawl.
-Meanwhile, a peculiar Japanese duck named Hideki Tojo arrives to support Hitler and Mussolini but inadvertently angers a sea turtle by mistaking it for an island and planting a sign which reads "Japanese Mandate Island" on its shell.
+Meanwhile, a peculiar Japanese duck named Hideki Tojo (a caricature of the third Dictator) arrives to support Hitler and Mussolini but inadvertently angers a sea turtle by mistaking it for an island and planting a sign which reads "Japanese Mandate Island" on its shell.

-The trio of Hitler, Mussolini, and Tojo set out to conquer the farm, but the Dove of Peace, aided by chickens, a rescued chick, and a rabbit resembling Jerry Colonna, thwarts their plans.
+The trio of Hitler, Mussolini, and Tojo set out to conquer the farm, but the Dove of Peace, aided by chickens, a rescued chick, and a rabbit resembling Jerry Colonna (of its caricature), thwarts their plans.
 The Dove then proudly displays the defeated trio's heads as trophies while encouraging patriotism through buying United States' state bonds.